csun-ece/vhdl-full-adder/README.md

 TBD

 ## Task 6 result
-Change the following question to yes when you pushe your code to remote repo.
+Change the following question to yes when you pushed your code to remote repo.
+Your submitted assignment must be synthesizable to get the full point.
 Have you pushed your project to remote repo?
 Yes/No

 -------------
 -------------